SECTION 1. INTRODUCTION – 3 minutes

 5. How did the rest of the flight proceed under your control?

-6. What advice or recommendation would you give to other controllers to help handle similar situations in the future?
+6. What advice or recommendation would you give to other controllers to help handle similar situations?

 SECTION 3.
 RTF COMPREHENSION – 15-17 minutes